schudlich/ummaa-textiles/pages/about.md

 ### Theresa Azemar, MSI

 Theresa is a second year graduate student pursuing their Master's of Science in Information at the University of Michigan School of Information.
+Outside of classes, Theresa works at the University of Michigan's William L. Clements Library in both the Reference and Manuscript Divisions.
+Theresa's academic interest include American intellectual history, and they hope to pursue American Studies subject librarianship post graduation.

 ### Evan Gomish, MSI